Weighing the Differences and Similarities of Pro Fee Coding and Facility Coding

 Although many modifiers can be utilized for both pro fee coding and facility CPT procedure coding, some modifiers are only utilized for professional fee coding, while some can only be used for facility coding.
 For example, modifiers 73 and 74 are only utilized on the facility side, while profee would utilize modifiers 52 or 53 instead.
 Another example would be E/M specific modifiers, such as modifier 24.

-With so many differences as discussed above, this leaves very few similarities:
+With so many differences between facility coding vs. professional coding as discussed above, this leaves very few similarities:

 • ICD-10-CM diagnosis coding is utilized

 • National Coverage Determinations/Local Coverage Determinations for medical necessity are a similar concept between both facility and professional fee coding.
 However, some NCD/LCDs are Part A or Part B specific.